HiNett/lockify_moonshot/README.md

 ## License and terms of use
 I wrote a personalized license.
 This license does and does not allow you to do certain things.
 I advise you to read it, it's not very long and it allows you to secure yourself in case of non-compliance with the rules.
-I don't want to deprive you of the use of STOCKED, but I do want to keep certain parts.
+I don't want to deprive you of the use of LOCKIFY, but I do want to keep certain parts.